Focused Ultrasound: Neuravive Now Available at Precision Brain Spine and Pain Centre

 Precision Brain Spine and Pain Centre has partnered with Future Medical Imaging Group to provide integrated expertise in neuroradiology, functional neurosurgery and movement disorder neurology, specifically to offer the latest treatment to patients with tremor, Parkinson’s disease and other movement disorders.

-At the core of our collaboration is Neuravive, a technological masterpiece that allows us to perform incisionless brain surgery to treat a range of neurological conditions, particularly tremor and Parkinson’s disease.
+At the core of Precision’s collaboration is Neuravive, a technological masterpiece that allows us to perform incisionless brain surgery to treat a range of neurological conditions, particularly tremor and Parkinson’s disease.

-There are only two Neuravive systems in Australia – ours is located in Melbourne.
+There are only two Neuravive systems in Australia – Precision’s is located in Melbourne.

-Our approach to movement disorders is comprehensive.
-Our team have tremendous collective expertise in the diagnosis and treatment of tremor and Parkinson’s disease, advanced neurological therapies for Parkinson’s disease, deep brain stimulation, and focused ultrasound.
+Precision’s approach to movement disorders is comprehensive.
+The team have tremendous collective expertise in the diagnosis and treatment of tremor and Parkinson’s disease, advanced neurological therapies for Parkinson’s disease, deep brain stimulation, and focused ultrasound.

 Professor Richard Bittar is a neurosurgeon with over 15 years experience in the use of deep brain stimulation to treat movement disorders, pain and psychiatric conditions.